The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Michigan, US

 Accepting New Patients

-Bassel Salman is a Pediatrics provider in Royal Oak, Michigan.
-Dr. Salman has been practicing medicine for over 36 years and is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Asthma in Children, Cerebral Hypoxia, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), and Malnutrition.
+Bassel Salman is a Pediatrics provider practicing medicine in Royal Oak, Michigan.
+He has been practicing medicine for over 36 years.
+Dr. Salman is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Asthma in Children, Cerebral Hypoxia, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), and Malnutrition.
+Dr. Salman is board certified in American Board Of Pediatrics.
 Dr. Salman is currently accepting new patients.

 Experienced in Pulmonary Alveolar Proteinosis